Want to get on ODSP but don't know how?

 (a) Overview

-While the procedure described in this chapter is technically termed an "appeal" in fact it is much more in the nature of an original "hearing de novo" (first full hearing) akin to a civil court trial (though with greatly relaxed formality).
+While the procedure described here is technically termed an "appeal" in fact it is much more in the nature of an original "hearing de novo" (first full hearing) akin to a civil court trial (though with greatly relaxed formality).
 The procedure allows broadly for presentation of documentary evidence, witnesses, cross-examination and legal submissions.

 It is a testament to these oral hearing procedures and - in particular - to the efforts of the individual Tribunal members, that the success rate on appeals is quite high compared to the analogous situation in higher court appeals of court judgments (although this can equally be cited as a testament to poor performance at the administrative Decision level: see Ch.9).